perrette/dimarray/docs/_notebooks_rst/tutorial.rst

 dataset
 -------

+.. versionchanged :: 0.1.9
-As a commodity, the **`Dataset`** class is an ordered dictionary of DimArrays which also maintains axis aligment
+As a commodity, the **`Dataset`** class is an ordered dictionary of DimArray instances which all share a common set of axes.

 >>> dataset = Dataset({'combined_data':combined_data, 'yearly_data':yearly_data,'seasonal_data':seasonal_data})
 >>> dataset